CaroHaensch/carohaensch.github.io/index.md

 **Kohler, U., Kreuter, F., & **Haensch, A.-C.**.
 Data Analysis Using Stata.
 In preparation at Stata Press.

+**Haensch, A.-C.**, Feder, B., Lane, J., Tombari, A., & Kreuter, F. Data Literacy and Evidence Building.
+In preparation at Leanpub.

 [von der Heyde, L., **Haensch, A.**, & Wenz, A. (2024).
 Vox Populi, Vox AI?
 Using Language Models to Estimate German Public Opinion.
 Under review.](https://doi.org/10.31235/osf.io/8je9g)

 Strasser-Ceballos, C., **Haensch, A.**.
 Determinants of Psychological Intimate Partner Violence Against Women with Children in Mexico - Insights from Model-Based Boosting.
 Under Review.